Learn how to easily make a DIY toddler busy board that will keep your little one entertained for hours!

 - Gate Lock: Easy to manipulate and move.

 The Busy Board & Its Busy Toddler

-Check out my Project Gallery for lots of more crafty and DIY fun, including kids’ keepsakes, shirts, home decor, and more!
+Make sure you check out my Project Gallery for more crafty and DIY fun, including kids’ keepsakes, shirts, home decor, and more!

 Thanks so much for stopping by!

 I am looking for ideas for making a busy-board for my new granddaughter (she is 5 months old now) for when she comes to visit over Christmas.
 She will only be about 10 months old by then.
 I am worried about how to stand it up and about her getting injured if it falls over on top of her.
 Any good ideas would be appreciated.

 Hi Grandpa Tom!
 We used some heavy duty velcro Command strips.
 They state that they can hold up to 16 lbs., and we put a few along the top and then a couple on the sides (but left the bottom unattached so the board can be removed from the wall when/if needed).
 So far they've held up great and Rowan hasn't pulled the board off the wall....he's now over 3 years old and still plays with it!
 He's too busy maneuvering all the attachments and actually playing so there's not much pulling on the entire board.
 I hope your granddaughter enjoys her special homemade gift! :)